COVID-19 VACCINE MANDATES:

 FACT 10: In the clinical trial, 1 in 9 vaccinated adolescents 12 to 15 years of age suffered severe systemic reactions within seven days of receiving the second dose.
 There were 7 times more severe systemic reactions observed in the vaccinated group than non-severe COVID-19 cases in the unvaccinated group.11-13

-FACT 11: The clinical trial also found that 1 in about 1,100 vaccinated children 12 to 15 years of age had a grade 4 systemic reaction (fever greater than 104° F) after the first dose that required an emergency room (ER) visit and withdrawal from the study.11,14
+FACT 11: The clinical trial also found that 1 in about 1,100 vaccinated children 12 to 15 years of age had a grade 4 systemic reaction (fever greater than 104° F) after the first dose that required an emergency room (ER) visit and withdrawal from the study.11,12

 ASSUMPTION: The COVID-19 vaccine clinical trial was large enough to show safety in children.

-COVID-19 vaccines have no serious or long-term side effects.
+ASSUMPTION: COVID-19 vaccines have no serious or long-term side effects.

 FACT 14: Safety surveillance reports have identified serious risks of myocarditis and pericarditis in subjects under age 40, within seven days of vaccination.
-In males aged 18 to 24 years, a study published in Pharmacoepidemiology and Drug Safety observed a risk of myocarditis of 1 in 1,862 after the second dose of a COVID-19 mRNA vaccine.19 In addition, a study conducted by the Florida Department of Health found a 97% increased risk of cardiac-related deaths in males aged 18–39 within 28 days of being vaccinated with a COVID-19 vaccine.20 In women, a study published in BMJ found that vaccination with two doses within the same menstrual cycle led to a 3.7-day increase in that cycle.
-The consequences of that phenomenon are not known.21
+In males aged 18 to 24 years, a study published in Pharmacoepidemiology and Drug Safety observed a risk of myocarditis of 1 in 1,862 after the second dose of a COVID-19 mRNA vaccine.17 In addition, a study conducted by the Florida Department of Health found a 97% increased risk of cardiac-related deaths in males aged 18–39 within 28 days of being vaccinated with a COVID-19 vaccine.18 In women, a study published in BMJ found that vaccination with two doses within the same menstrual cycle led to a 3.7-day increase in that cycle.
+The consequences of that phenomenon are not known.19

-Booster shots will solve the problem of waning vaccine immunity.
+ASSUMPTION: Booster shots will solve the problem of waning vaccine immunity.

 ASSUMPTION: There are no known effective treatment or prevention options for COVID-19 except vaccines.